-- Freeze Frame: In Sonar View and Down Imaging[TM] View, press any arrow on the 4-WAY Cursor Control key to freeze the display and move the active cursor to a location on the screen.
-A cursor dialog box will display to show the depth of the location you choose. - Active Cursor: Press any arrow on the 4-WAY Cursor Control key, and the active cursor will appear on the screen. - Chart View: Press any arrow on the 4-WAY Cursor Control key to pan the chart and highlight decluttered waypoint icons.
+- Menu Selection: Press the DOWN or UP Cursor keys to highlight a menu option, then press the RIGHT or LEFT Cursor keys to change a menu setting.
+The changes will be activated and saved immediately. - Freeze Frame: In Sonar View and Down Imaging[TM] View, press any arrow on the 4-WAY Cursor Control key to freeze the display and move the active cursor to a location on the screen.
+A cursor dialog box will display to show the depth of the location you choose. - Active Cursor: Press any arrow on the 4-WAY Cursor Control key, and the active cursor will appear on the screen. - Chart View: The 4-WAY Cursor Control key also pans the charts and highlights decluttered waypoint icons.

-NOTE: In either Freeze Frame or Active Cursor mode, you can also make the cursor move diagonally by pressing in between two of the arrows on the 4-WAY Cursor Control key.
+NOTE: In Freeze Frame or Active Cursor mode, you can also make the cursor move diagonally by pressing in between two of the arrows on the 4-WAY Cursor Control key.

-- Bird's Eye View: The 4-WAY Cursor Control key controls the motion of the eye point. - Snapshot and Recording View: Press the UP or DOWN Cursor keys to highlight a recording icon, and then press the RIGHT Cursor keys to start recording playback.
+- Bird's Eye View: The 4-WAY Cursor Control key controls the motion of the eye point. - Snapshot and Recording View: Press the UP or DOWN Cursor keys to highlight a recording icon, and then press the RIGHT Cursor key to start recording playback.
 Press the RIGHT or LEFT Cursor keys to control the speed of playback. - Circular Flasher View (Ice Fishing Mode: On): Press the UP or DOWN Cursor keys to move the Depth Cursor.
 Press the RIGHT or LEFT Cursor keys to adjust the Zoom Range (see Views: Circular Flasher View).